Abbreviations of state names as well as proper use of compass directions

 - CORRECT: The alumna hailed from Moose Jaw, Saskatchewan, and her accent gave her away to the guy from Ontario.

-2. Use Associated Press abbreviations, not postal codes, for U.S. states and territories and in lists of Calvin publications.
+2. Use Associated Press abbreviations, not postal codes, for U.S. states and territories in lists for Calvin publications.
 Do not abbreviate in running text.
 Eight states are never abbreviated: Alaska, Hawaii, Idaho, Iowa, Maine, Ohio, Texas and Utah.

 New Hampshire N.H.